Altinn/altinn-studio-docs/content/app/guides/design/usertest/_index.en.md

 adjustments like language or alterations within the interaction-design.
 If larger changes are required it might be a good idea to do another user test to check if the new changes have had the desired effect.

-A sign that you have succesfully created a solution that fits the users requirements is if most of the users in your useability test are able to complete their task without your help, and within a reasonable timeframe.
+A sign that you have successfully created a solution that fits the users requirements is if most of the users in your usability test are able to complete their task without your help, and within a reasonable timeframe.

-## Useablility testing in Figma
+## Usablility testing in Figma

 Have you set up a prototype in Figma by using our [Prototype-Kit](../prototype/)?
 Great!
-You can now use this for useability testing!
+You can now use this for usability testing!

 If you've added multiple steps in your form, you have to remember to link between these steps.
 You can do this by choosing "Prototype" in the right-upper corner in Figma.
 Select a